LumoSQL/lumosql/CODE-OF-CONDUCT.md

 Anyone asked to stop unacceptable behaviour is expected to stop immediately.
-Violation of these guidelines can result in you being ask to leave an event or online space, either temporarily or for the duration of the event, or being banned from participation in spaces, or future events and activities in perpetuity.
+Violation of these guidelines can result in you being ask to leave an event or online space, either temporarily or for the duration of the event, or being banned from participation in spaces, or future events and activities.

-In addition, any participants who abuse the reporting process will be considered to be in violation of these guidelines and subject to the same consequences.
+Any participants who abuse the reporting process will be considered to be in violation of these guidelines and subject to the same consequences.
 False reporting, especially to retaliate or exclude, will not be accepted or tolerated.

 # Reporting